-Health is the denominator and indicator of one’s overall health and wellness.
+Hair is the denominator and indicator of one’s overall health and wellness and so, most people wish to know whether hair scalp analysis is essential if they need to solve their hair scalp issues.
 Unfortunately Hair is something we don’t take seriously until we notice a remarked decrease in hair density or a receding hairline – both falling under the category of thinning hair and/or baldness.
 Hair is no longer considered as a mere extension of the human anatomy; it has metamorphosed into an important accessory that reflects the inner as well as external personality of a person.
 While healthy hair may have unrealised benefits, loss of hair can severely bruise a person’s ego and lower esteem, moreso if it happens at an early age.
 It is therefore imperative that men and women of all ages understand the nuances of hair and scalp wellness and initiate early preventive steps for proper hair and scalp health-management that primarily includes regular self-analysis.

 As part of the diagnosis, a qualified medical practitioner, usually a Dermatologist or a Trichologist gently removes about 10 individual hair from the scalp, including the hair bulb and subjects those to a Trichology test / Trichoscan.
 A Trichogram is a physical macro and microscopic examination of hair and the scalp.
 It takes about a week to get the results and the analysis includes a microscopic and mineral analysis.
 Sometimes, the Trichologist might suggest taking blood tests as well, for a better accuracy.
 Doctors may use this data to find out why a person is losing hair or how much of the hair are in the growing or resting or falling phases, though the precision in this exercise is questionable given the complexity of factors involved in the process – the dynamics of human metabolism with environment, the effect of genetics, stress, nutrition and lifestyle, all of which are abstract factors.